R4mboX/R4Assistant/README.md

 * OpenAI for AI Responses
 * Chatbot with Personality (customizable) and stored Conversation-History <br>

-It's easy to modify each module to use alternatives like Whisper, oobabooga, etc., based on your preference.
+It's easy to modify each module or to use alternatives like Whisper, oobabooga, etc., based on your preference.

 ## Hardware Requirements
 * Raspberry Pi 4 (3B could work, but 4 is recommended for better performance and temperature management)